Wages: Factors That Affect Wage Levels and Wage Determination under Pure Competition

 Wage Levels

 Wages differ among nations, regions, occupations, and individuals.
-Generally, wages will be higher where the demand for labor exceeds the supply.
+Wages will be higher where the demand for labor exceeds the supply.
 Nominal wages vary more than real wages, since the purchasing power of different currencies varies considerably.
 For instance, in countries with low-priced labor, such as China and India, household goods and services have lower prices than in more advanced economies.

 The quality of the entrepreneurs who start a business will also determine the efficiency of the business since they lay down the initial organization of how the business will be conducted to produce its output from its various inputs.
 Afterwards, the quality of the management will affect the efficiency of the business, and therefore, the workers, by how effectively they control costs and produce the desired output.